 Have you ever seen a service dog with its handler and wished you could take your dog everywhere with you too?
 You're not alone.
 However, wanting this and needing this are two different things.
 Too many people are trying to pass their dogs off as service animals, and they are ruining it for the people who truly need service animals.

-People with service dogs rely upon their dogs to let them live their lives more like the average person can do without a dog.
+People with service dogs rely upon their dogs to let them live their lives more as the average person can do without a dog.
 They get their service dogs from special training programs.
 In most cases, they do not transform their pet dogs into service animals.
 However, there are exceptions.

 Some people have been surprised to find that the loyal family dog has a natural talent, such as the ability to detect low blood sugar and wake up a sleeping diabetic and save a life.
 First, the dog should be trained to perform a specific action that clearly alerts the handler to low blood sugar.
 Next, train that dog to behave properly in public so the dog can go everywhere with the diabetic handler.
 Then, that pet can be called a legitimate service dog.